 The decision to place one’s child for adoption is no easy feat.
-It takes a lot of strength and courage on the birth mothers part, and often, is overlooked.
+It takes a lot of strength and courage on the birth mother’s part, something that is often overlooked.
 Birth mothers are often stigmatized and don’t always receive the respect that they deserve from the rest of society.
-These are some common and often harmful phrases that are frequently used by people talking to birth mothers.
-Here are some things you should notsay when talking to a birth mother.
+There are many common and often harmful phrases that are frequently used by people when talking to birth mothers.
+Here are some things you should not say when talking to a birth mother.

-The choice to place a child for adoption is one of the most difficult and selfless acts a birth mother can give her child.
+The choice to place a child for adoption is one of the most difficult and selfless acts a mother can do for her child.
 Comments like this, whether intentional or not, can seem condescending, judgmental, and unsupportive.
-A birth mother is already struggling with her decision even though she knows it is for the best and comments only bring the birth mother down.
+A birth mother is already struggling with her decision even though she knows it is for the best, and comments like this only help to bring her down.
 It is important to remember that it is not your choice to decide what is best for the child and that it is your place to remain supportive of a birth mother in her time of grief.

 This is another insensitive topic to ask as it is both an emotional and personal topic for the birth mother.
 Maybe the birth father is aware of the adoption and is helping the birth mother through it or maybe he is not.
 Regardless, it isn’t a question to ask unless the birth mother chooses to share it with you.
 This question could bring up a lot of painful emotions and is not beneficial to the birth mother’s mental health.
 It also suggests that you are judging her for her pregnancy in the first place.